 The Weizenblatt Gallery hosts exhibitions of work in a variety of styles and mediums by artists of local and national prominence.
-Because of the campus closure this spring, the senior art show has moved online.
+The Senior Art Exhibition can be seen in person through May 14, 2021 in Weizenblatt Gallery.

 Below you’ll find artwork and artist statements from: